31st July 2014

 I have had a beautiful time here in France for the past two months, and in three weeks I will be in the UK armed with whatever ammunition I have gained from this well deserved time out.

 Gigspanner have been working on new material, including a song that is perfect for us.
 It is a song that we have searched for.
 It is a song that my wife Deborah found.
 It is a song that is sung and performed by Martin and Norma.
-It is a tune that I suspect was transformed by Mike Waterson. it is a tune that is perfect for Roger to play, and the tune inspires a bluesy feel.
+Norma and Eliza transformed the tune from a good tune to a great tune.
+I love it.
+Thanks Ladies.
+It is a tune that is now perfect for Roger to play on and around.
 We have a rehearsal recording for reference that I may put out so that you can hear it before we record it proper.
 Very exciting.
 I have also been waiting to find a song that I can play my Octave fiddle with the Rat pedal as in 'Bonny Black Hare'.
 This is the one.

 So leaving you with that thought, I am signing off.